-The Regulations were approved by the Board of Directors on December 20, 2007, amending the previous text of November 11, 2003.
+The Regulations were approved by the Board of Directors at the meeting held on January 28, 2010, amending the previous text of December 20, 2007 (which, in turn, substituted the Regulations approved by the Board on November 18, 2003).

 As indicated in Article 22 of the Corporate Bylaws, the principal purpose of the Regulations is to establish the basic rules on the organization and functioning of the Board of Directors and its Committees, the rules of conduct for its members and the system of supervision and control of the Board of Directors and its Committees, with a view to ensuring the highest standards of professionalism and efficacy in its actions.
 All of this is carried out by encouraging the active participation of its members, placing the interests of the Company and of its shareholders above their own interests, while upholding the law, the Corporate Bylaws and corporate governance principles.